 will be returned in the Result element of the response.

-If the at least one header name is included more than once in the set or collides with a name already used as header an error will be returned.
-The a ResultMajor value of
+If at least one header name is included more than once in the set or collides with a name already used as header an error will be returned.
+The ResultMajor value of

 urn:oasis:names:tc:dss:1.0:resultmajor:RequesterError